jenspapenhagen/rabbiTMQuest/prototype/README.md

 ## Configuration

-1. Begin by changing the environment variables of each of the components of the stack.

-    __NOTE__: _RabbitMQ__ devs do not consider it best practice to setup the broker via environment variables hence changes to it can be adapted via its respective configuration file (`rabbitmq.conf`)

-2. Adapt changes to `rabbitmq.conf` for broker
-3. Adapt changes to `telegraf.toml` file in order to change any other form of metric collection as well as incoming payload from the IoT sensors e.g. `json` or `influx` etc.
+1. Adapt changes to `telegraf.toml` file in order to change any other form of metric collection as well as incoming payload from the IoT sensors e.g. `json` or `influx` etc.

 ## Bringing the Stack up